nitzan-treg/Polar_Trail/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/nitzan-treg/Polar_Trail">
 </P>

+I share my personal projects for free with everyone.
+You are welcome to exlore all of the [here](https://github.com/nitzan-treg/community_projects.git).

 #  Polar Trail
-[//]: <> (This is also a comment.):
-//I share my personal projects for free with everyone.
-You are welcome to exlore all of the [here](https://github.com/nitzan-treg/community_projects.git).

 this project is a part of a series of free projects im releasing for free for everyone This is an experiment with curves and polar coordinates, I tried to create an interesting animation by animating the U, V, or Radius components of the Polar Coordinates